Find out what your disabled and older customers are really thinking

 - Longitudinal annual monitoring

 All our projects are specially tailored to our client’s needs.
 We take great care in designing every aspect of the research, carefully selecting the mystery participants, specifying the tasks they will undertake and exactly what they report on.

-Our 2019 programme included over 750 client mystery shopping and passenger journeys, including:
+Our 2019 programme included over 750 client mystery shopping and passenger journeys.
+Case studies include:

 Our mystery shoppers and passengers are:

-For every mystery shop, the shopper is given a briefing and an evaluation questionnaire carefully tailored to the project and client.
-Confidentiality is assured and we provide near real-time assessments of what our mystery shoppers are uncovering.
+All mystery shoppers and passengers are given a briefing and evaluation questionnaire carefully tailored to the project and client.
+Confidentiality is assured and we provide near real-time assessments of what our investigations uncover.

-Get in touch to find out more about mystery shopping for your business or organisation - email Caroline on CarolineJacobs@ridc.org.uk
+Get in touch to find out more how RiDC research can help your business or organisation - email Caroline on CarolineJacobs@ridc.org.uk